The Future of Continuous 3D Printing

 Frequently asked questions

-It takes 5 minutes to start AutoPrinting, and all we need of your 3D printer is for it to be connected to SimplyPrint, and in some way support AutoPrinting; whether by using the JobOx mod, the Loop mod or another mod, using a belt printer or simply by having your printer push off the print with its' own print head, as long as the items don't stick too much to the bed at lower temperatures, rendering the printer unable to push off the print.
+It takes 5 minutes to start AutoPrinting, and all we need of your 3D printer is for it to be connected to SimplyPrint, and in some way support AutoPrinting; whether by using the swapmod or the JobOx mod, the Loop mod or another mod, using a belt printer or simply by having your printer push off the print with its' own print head, as long as the items don't stick too much to the bed at lower temperatures, rendering the printer unable to push off the print.

 In theory; all printers!